whitequark/parser/README.md

 performs on par or better than Ripper, Melbourne, JRubyParser or ruby_parser.

+You can also use [Unparser](https://github.com/mbj/unparser) to produce equivalent source code from Parser's ASTs.

 ## Installation

 Most recent version of Parser is 2.0; however, per [release schedule](https://github.com/whitequark/parser/issues/51), it stays in the beta status for a while.
 However, it handles much more input than stable 1.x branch, and for new work it is advisable to use the beta versions.